mp30028/sopsage/bootstrap/notes.md

 ## Bootstrapping SOPS and AGE with a Docker container
 1. Change directory `cd path\to\bootstrap` folder where these notes are stored

-2. Build image using the Dockerfile `docker build --no-cache -t ubuntu-sops .`
+2. Build image using the Dockerfile `docker build --no-cache -t sopsage .`

 3. Create a container from the image

 ```
-docker run -it --rm --name=docker-sops -v G:\tmp\sops-keys\key.txt:/sops-keys/key.txt -v G:\tmp\sops-data:/sops-data ubuntu-sops
+docker run -it --rm --name=sopsage -v G:\tmp\sopsage-keys:/sopsage-keys -v G:\tmp\sopsage-data:/sopsage-data sopsage
 ```
 4. Starting the container should bring up an bash command prompt.

-5. Run `sops /sops-data/sample.enc.env` at bash prompt.
+5. Run `sops /sopsage-data/sample.enc.env` at bash prompt.
 It should open a decrypted version of the sample in nano.

-6. To confirm that the sample is encrypted run `cat /sops-data/sample.enc.env`.
+6. To confirm that the sample is encrypted run `cat /sopsage-data/sample.enc.env`.
 All the sensitive values should be encrypted